lucaspin/lucaspin.github.io/_posts/2021-04-21-mans-search-for-meaning.md

 The main point here is not feeding the obsession and fighting it by ridiculing it (applying paradoxical intention).
 That way, vicious circles can be cut, making paradoxical intention a good way to fight anticipatory anxiety.

+Also, it's interesting how I already applied that idea in my daily life, just didn't know it had a fancy name.
+One of the most common advices you see around to get unstuck on a problem is to "step away from the computer".
+And it works.
+It's quite a common thing for me to have these little breakthroughs while doing the dishes, taking a shower or going for a walk.

 ## Final notes

 > Although some men lost all hope, it was the incorrigible optimists who were the most irritating companions.